Cannabis License in Virginia

 Application Review and Compliance Inspection

 As far as compliance inspections are concerned, you must attest to the documents provided to demonstrate accuracy.
-Note that the VCCA will reject the application and may take strict actions if inaccurate or false information is found at any step of the process.
+Note that the CCA will reject the application and may take strict actions if inaccurate or false information is found at any step of the process.

 Note: If you were convicted for marijuana-related issues, you must check out the Social Equity Applications.